Veeramalla Prakash

-Veeramalla Prakash Rao (born 15 January 1958), known as Telangana Prakash, is an advocate, writer and the co-founder of Bharat Rashtra Samithi, a Regional Party in India.
+Veeramalla Prakash Rao (born 15 January 1958), known as Telangana Prakash, is an advocate, writer and the co-founder of Bharat Rashtra Samithi, a regional party in India.

-He worked as a General Secretary and spokesperson for the BRS party.
+He worked as the General Secretary and spokesperson for the BRS party.
 He is a policy advisor to the Chief Minister of Telangana and the Chairman of Telangana Water Resources Development Corporation.
 Prakash played an active role in channelizing the Telangana Statehood agitation since the formation of TRS party.
 He is considered an expert on the irrigation sector and policy making.